vipulnaik/diet-exercise-health/notes/health-profile.md

 In December 2016, I only got ALT and AST (no bilirubin).
 Both readings came fairly healthy; the ALT reading in particular was just 11, well within the desired upper limit of 25.

+On 2024-04-30, as part of my [urgent care visit](2024-04-30-urgent-care-visit-and-tests.md) I got a comprehensive metabolic panel (CMP).
+This includes some of the liver function tests, particularly the ALT and AST.
+Both came back normal.

 ## Infectious diseases and vaccines